KNOTT’S BERRY FARM

-- NEW FOR 2009: LOCKDOWN – THE ASYLUM (set in GhostRider).
+- Lockdown: The Asylum (set in GhostRider).
 This location has been known as the Asylum for several years.
 Knott’s promises this is more than an updated version with the word “Lockdown” on front of the name; 2009 is supposed to offer a brand new, very different experience, described as a “high security penitentiary for the insane.”

-- NEW FOR 2009: TERROR OF LONDON (set in the Mystery Lodge, which used to house 13 Axe Murder Manor).
+- Terror of London (set in the Mystery Lodge, which used to house 13 Axe Murder Manor).
 Taking a cue from Universal Studios Hollywood’s London Town scare zone, Knott’s Scary Farm offers this excursion into Victorian horror, featuring Jack the Ripper’s muderous rampages and Dr. Jekyll’s twisted experiments.

-- NEW FOR 2009: DIAS DE LOS MUERTOS in 3-D. Journey deep into Mexican folkore to face the Chupacabra; hear the pitiful ghostly screams of La Llorona (the Wheeping Woman) echo from the decrepit crypt.
+- Dia De Los Muertos in 3-D. Journey deep into Mexican folkore to face the Chupacabra; hear the pitiful ghostly screams of La Llorona (the Wheeping Woman) echo from the decrepit crypt.

 - The Slaughterhouse (set in Main Gate Area that previously housed Red Beard’s Revenge): the name says it all – a generic Chainsaw Massacre kind of deal